spsquared/SPARK_Future-Engineers_2023/README.md

 6. Dropping a battery can cause sufficient damage to rupture a cell and cause shorts
 7. Overdischarging a LiPo battery can cause **permanent damage**

-If a LiPo battery goes below its minimum voltage (stated in the manual included or 3.3v multiplied by the amount of cells connected in series) it can cause **permanent internal damage**.
+If a LiPo battery goes below its minimum voltage (stated in the manual included or 3.3v multiplied by the number of cells connected in series) it can cause **permanent internal damage**.
 This damage is not visible until after further use, when it can swell, or potentially burst and **cause a FIRE**.

 **Read all safety notes and instructions included with LiPo batteries before use.**